JuliaLang/Juleps/StructuredConcurrency.md

 non-starter and that arbitrary cancellation with cleanup is difficult.
 But that leaves us in a difficult situation: how do we allow for cancellation of expensive numerical operations?
 Are there options for cancellation of numerical loops with a semantic which can be understood by users?
-The go people seem to consider that arbitrary *preemption* is workable, but can arbitrary cancellation be made to work with the right language and library features?
+The Go people seem to consider that arbitrary *preemption* is workable, but can arbitrary cancellation be made to work with the right language and library features?

 #### Runtime technicalities for preemption

-On a technical level, our runtime situation in julia-1.3 is very similar to `go` where preemption is cooperative and a rouge goroutine can sometimes wedge the entire system.
-There has been a large amount of work in the go community to address this, leading to the proposal ["Non-cooperative goroutine preemption"](https://github.com/golang/proposal/blob/master/design/24543-non-cooperative-preemption.md).
+On a technical level, our runtime situation in julia-1.3 is very similar to Go where preemption is cooperative and a rouge goroutine can sometimes wedge the entire system.
+There has been a large amount of work in the Go community to address this, leading to the proposal ["Non-cooperative goroutine preemption"](https://github.com/golang/proposal/blob/master/design/24543-non-cooperative-preemption.md).
 In the process, several interesting alternatives